 Greenpeace have published a detailed response to this serious accusation here.
 Given C4’s flawed account of the argument over GM food, perhaps it is hardly surprising that it has emerged that the main critics they interviewed for their programme on this issue are funded by biotech corporations including Monsanto.
 One of them, Florence Wambugu, is a lobbyist for a number of biotech companies.

-Finally, Stewart Brand – whose book was the inspiration behind the programme – set up the Global Business Network, which boasts 12 major energy companies among its membership which have interests in both nuclear and coal electricity industries.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Finally, Stewart Brand – whose book was the inspiration behind the programme – set up the Global Business Network, which boasts 12 major energy companies among its membership which have interests in both nuclear and coal electricity industries.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.